 Maximum Purchase Price = Sales Price – Carrying Costs – Desired Profit – Rehab Costs.

-- The sales price should be the conservative estimate of what you can sell the property for after renovation, not the list price.
+- The sales price should be the conservative estimate of what you can sell the property for after renovation.
+This is not the list price.

-- Carrying costs include costs like property taxes, insurance, utilities, and interest, as well as marketing and realtor commissions you estimate to pay until the flip is sold.
+- Carrying costs include several costs.
+This can include property taxes, insurance, utilities and interest.
+Also, it should include any marketing and realtor commissions you expect to pay until the flip is sold.
 Once you’re under contract, use your inspection period to get a home inspection and any other specific inspections you may need.
 It’s always better to spot problems on the front end than be surprised down the road.

 - Desired Profit is the minimum amount you want to make when the project is complete.

 - Rehab Costs are the labor and material expenses needed in order to fix the property.

 Your Timeline Is Key to the Success of Your Budget